StuffLikeThat books

 Stationery as a way of feeling our way through parent/child relationships in adulthood, inevitably uncomfortably.

-Printed as a back-to-back book.
+Printed as a back-to-back book.16 pages

 £7 + postage